 -

-Rise of Indian National Congress — formation, early moderates and extremists.
+Indian National Congress — formation, moderates vs extremists

 -